 - Prolonged use of certain antibiotics and medications

-Symptoms may manifest in a mild or chronic manner, depending on the patient.
+The different symptoms of asthma may be mild or chronic, depending on the patient.
 They almost always depend on the strength of your immune system.
-Although they manifest according to the type of asthma you have and its severity, in general a person will experience:
+Although they differ according to the type of asthma you have and its severity, in general a person will experience:

 - Coughing: this is typically an irritating cough with little phlegm, sometimes completely dry.

-- Difficulty breathing: it happens typically when you’re exercising or exerting yourself physically.
+- Difficulty breathing: this happens typically when you’re exercising or exerting yourself physically.
 In severe cases it may appear while speaking and even at rest.

 - Whistling in the chest: these sounds are produced by the passage of air through narrow airways.
 It is more easily detected by a stethoscope.